cidsinga/Week-2-Code-Review/README.md

 Page can be used by deleting the question mark at the end of the address.

+Also, while not a bug, I'm not completely happy with the Submit button layout but can't get it to do what I want.

 ## Support and contact details

 Please let me know if you see areas of improvement, and/or feel free to make changes yourself.